-Enhance access to pre-primary and primary education and combat child labour through food assistance targeted at selected schools in Upper Egypt
+Enhance access to nursery and primary education and combat child labour through food assistance at selected schools in Upper Egypt

-Enable poor communities in rural Upper Egypt and Frontier governorates to adapt to climate change and market shocks, and reduce agricultural losses through supporting national efforts to create sustainable livelihoods; and
+Enable poor communities in rural Upper Egypt and border governorates to adapt to climate change and market shocks, reduce agricultural losses through supporting national efforts to create sustainable livelihoods;

 Strengthen national capacity to prevent chronic malnutrition among the most vulnerable populations;